 What do we want to achieve?

 We want more people to experience first-hand how easy and enjoyable riding a bike can be.
-That's why the aim of the challenge is to encourage as many people as we can to ride a bike.
+That's why the aim of Love to Ride is to encourage as many people as we can to cycle for at least 10 minutes

 It will bring a smile to your face and make the world a better place!

-And you and your team can win some great prizes!
+And, you and your colleagues can win some great prizes!

-Imagine if more people rode bikes in New Zealand - our air would be cleaner, our cities would be more peaceful and our streets would be safer.
+Imagine if more people cycled in Croatia - our air would be cleaner, our communities would be more peaceful, and our streets would be safer.

-Studies have shown that places with higher numbers of riders have fewer accidents per rider: increased participation leads to greater visibility and awareness and makes bicycling safer for everyone.
+Studies have shown that places with higher numbers of riders have fewer accidents per rider: increased participation leads to greater visibility and awareness and makes cycling safer for everyone.

 Who can take part?

-Anyone who lives in New Zealand is eligible for prizes.
+Anyone who lives or works in the area is eligible for prizes.